kchmck/vim-coffee-script/readme.md

-Adds support for the wonderful little [CoffeeScript] language to Vim.
+These files add support for the wonderful little [CoffeeScript] language to Vim.
 This is my first Vim script so there may be some glitches; please do open an issue if you find any.

 [CoffeeScript]: http://jashkenas.github.com/coffee-script/